It reduces fiber shedding and protects your clothes.

 Apart from the zipper the bag is entirely made of Polyamide 6.6.
 The material is untreated, undyed, and does not contain any additives.
 It’s pure and can even be used in a medical context.

-Recycled material doesn’t work (yet) for this kind of high-tech mesh.
-But the washing bag is designed so it can easily be recycled with identical materials at the end of its lifecycle: The whole bag – except the zipper – is made of a single material.
+Recycled material doesn´t work (yet) for this kind of high-tech mesh.
+But the washing bag is designed in such a way that it can easily be recycled with identical materials at the end of its lifecycle: The whole bag – except the zipper – is made of a single material.
 Please send your Guppyfriend back at the end of its lifecycle.
-We’ll reuse and eventually recycle them into new Guppyfriend Washing Bags.
+We´ll reuse and eventually recycle it into new Guppyfriend Washing Bags.

-We are starting with a standard size medium: 50×74 cm / 19.7×29.1 inches.
-We’ll offer other sizes in the future; special solutions for hospitals, textile production and industrial laundries are available upon request.
+At the moment, we have one standard medium size: 50×74 cm / 19.7×29.1 inches.
+We’ll offer other sizes in the future.
 However, the medium-size bag is the most efficient for household use.
-If you put all your clothes into one big bag, they will lose more microfibers by rubbing against each other compared to using two Guppyfriends.
+If you put all your clothes into one large Guppyfriend Washing Bag, they would lose more microfibers by rubbing against each other than if you used two medium sized Guppyfriends Washing Bag.

 Unfortunately, most of the PFCs used to impregnate textiles are water-soluble.
 Consequently, they cannot be filtered out.
 If possible, always purchase garments without PFCs.

 The diameter of a thread is as small as 15μm (μm = microns, 1mm = 1,000 μm).
-It could theoretically slip through the tiny openings of the GUPPYFRIEND bag.
+It could theoretically slip through the tiny openings of the Guppyfriend Washing Bag.
 But it doesn’t.
 To get through, it would need to poke directly through the mesh.
 Even if it sticks out, the fiber will be pushed back inside the bag.

-As a part of a test program, the Fraunhofer Institute UMSICHT has confirmed that the Guppyfriend washing bag not only reliably retains microfibers, but also protects the textiles: Compared to washing without the Guppyfriend, 86% fewer fibers shed from synthetic textiles.
+As a part of a test program, the Fraunhofer Institute UMSICHT has confirmed that the Guppyfriend Washing Bag not only reliably retains microfibers, but also protects the textiles: Compared to washing without the Guppyfriend Washing Bag, 86% fewer fibers shed from synthetic textiles.

 These are the applied washing conditions: